Having newborn Yorkies is just as exciting as a newborn baby.

 When Yorkie Puppies Open Their Eyes: Conclusion

 Yorkie puppies first open their eyes around the 2 week mark, but they still can’t see much more than general shapes and movement until around the 4th week.
+Even as adults, their vision is not as good as ours.

 Newborn Yorkie puppies are vulnerable and dependent on their mother during the first few weeks of their lives.
 You main tasks are to provide a comfortable environment for the mother and her puppies.